Paid search results versus organic search results

 - The homepage is well designed and functional, and is also easy to use on mobile devices.

-- It contains plenty of high-quality content (e. g.
+- It contains plenty of high-quality unique content for SEO (e. g.
 SEO texts, videos, images etc.) that is regularly updated.

 - First-class links lead to your homepage, as well as links from your website to other pages.